lharri73/PySimlink/Readme.md

 - Run the model in "accelerator mode"
 - Send and receive data in the form of numpy arrays

-All without requiring a MATLAB runtime!
-All you need is Simulink Coder, and the ability to export your model to a grt target.
+All without requiring a MATLAB runtime on the target machine!

+To get started, you need is Simulink Coder, and the ability to export your model to a grt target.
+There are some limitations, namely that your model *must* use a fixed step solver (a requirement of the grt target).

 Docs: https://lharri73.github.io/PySimlink/